 Applicants should have three letters of recommendations submitted online via ApplyYourself.

-Please enter the email address of your recommender in your application.
-When you click on save, a request for your recommendation will go out automatically to your recommender.
+Please enter the full name and email address of each recommender in your application.
+When you click save, an email request will be sent automatically to your recommendation provider.
+Inside the email request, your recommender will find a link to click on in order to submit a recommendation on your behalf.
 When the recommender submits their recommendation, your application will be automatically updated.

 Who should be a recommender?